soheil03/TheBlueOne/README.md

 # The Blue One

-A peaceful, modern Matomo theme with a "liquid glass" aesthetic.
+A peaceful, modern Matomo theme.
 Includes a **built-in Dark Mode** toggle (stores user preference in `localStorage`).

 ## Install